Skip to content

 Expert Tips

-• Link every PR to an issue—it's documentation that writes itself
+• Link every PR to an issue — Linear auto-creates branch names from issues; GitHub auto-closes issues on merge; this builds documentation that writes itself

 The Bottom Line

-Linear is the clear choice for developer-focused teams wanting modern, fast issue tracking.
-Jira makes sense for enterprises needing maximum flexibility and existing Atlassian investment.
-GitHub Issues is perfectly adequate for small teams and open source.
-Don't overthink it—the best tracker is one your team actually uses consistently.
+Linear ($8/user/mo) is the clear choice for developer-focused teams — the fastest UI, opinionated best practices, and seamless Git integration.
+Jira ($8.15/user) makes sense for 50+ person orgs needing maximum customization and 3,000+ integrations.
+GitHub Issues (free) is perfectly adequate for open source and small teams.
+The best tracker is one your team actually uses consistently — speed and simplicity beat feature count.

 Frequently Asked Questions